British eco-chef · Food-systems provocateur

 I cook the food system.

 I built Europe's first zero-waste restaurant.
-A vertical-farm restaurant under a King's Cross arch.
-A climate-aligned menu for COP28 delegates.
+A regenerative farmhouse menu in Ibiza.
+A 1.5°C-aligned menu for COP28 delegates.
 Now I'm reshaping the kitchens of the hospitality groups, festivals and wellness brands that are ready to lead the food transition — not narrate it.

-Currently Partner, Investor & Head Chef at MOANA · Head Chef at FIELD by Fortnum & Mason · Consultant Chef at SATIVA, King's Cross · In production with Phil Sansom on the food documentary Nothing Grill.
+Currently Partner, Investor & Head Chef at MOANA · Head Chef at FIELD by Fortnum & Mason · Founder of SATIVA (sustainable catering) · Co-creator of the Notting Grill food channel with Phil Sansom.

 Justin Horne working at the pass — green apron, knife in hand, breaking down a whole fish for his No Waste Fish practice.